codefriar/IOSAndSalesforce/docs/step4.md

 It's in this `loadView()` method that the app will reach out to Salesforce for data.
 Specifically, it's going to query for 10 Accounts.
 In this case, it's accomplished in three distinct steps.

-1. Creating a request. `let request = RestClient.shared.request(forQuery: "SELECT Id, Name FROM Account LIMIT 10")`.
+- Creating a request. `let request = RestClient.shared.request(forQuery: "SELECT Id, Name FROM Account LIMIT 10")`.
 The SDK has a number of helper methods for generating requests.
 Discovering what helpers are avaialble is as simple as letting Xcode autocomplete for you.

 ![XCode Autocomplete](https://codefriar.github.io/IOSAndSalesforce/img/requestAutocomplete.png "Shows Xcode autocomplete for request methods")

-2. Execute the request.
+- Execute the request.
 Because we have no idea how strong the network signal is, we can never assume how quickly -- or if -- an API request will complete.
 To prevent API requests from locking up the app, all API requests are asynchronous.
 In Swift, that means using completion callbacks.
 In most cases these are closures, and with regards to the SDK, there's usually two: an error closure and a success or completion closure.
+Executing the request happens when you call `RestClient.shared.send(...` method.

+- Finally, in our completion closure, we need to parse the data Salesforce returns and assign it to our dataRows variable.
+This block contains a `guard let` clause.
+This is a Swift specific language feature that helps developers write defensive code.
+When a guard statement is encounterd the let assignments are evaluated.
+If they're not valid, the else clause is executed.
+If they're valid, those let assignments are avaiable through the rest of the method.
+In this case, the code is cascading the let assignments.
+This is how we step-by-step unpack the returned data from Salesforce.
+At the very end, the code assigns the result to the dataRows variable.

+Whew.
+That was dense.
+The rest is easier, I promise.

+### UITableViewController methods

 ```swift
     // MARK: - Table view data source
     func numberOfSectionsInTableView(tableView: UITableView) -> Int {
         return 1